 New Baku International Sea Trade Port Complex

-According to the Master Plan, the first stage of the new port complex under construction will have 12 berths with a cargo handling capacity of 15 million tons of cargo per year, including 100,000 units of 20-foot containers.
-In the first phase, for RO-RO vessels, it is planned to build two berths, a universal dry-cargo and container terminal consisting of seven berths, two ferry berths and one berth for service vessels of the flotilla.
-Also, a repair base for the service vessels of the flotilla, the operational building of the port, cargo areas and warehouses, as well as border and customs points will be built, as a whole, 72 buildings and facilities of various purpose, design of international terminal for passengers, acquisition, equipping and installation of cranes will be implemented.
-The length of the berth for service flotilla vessels in the complex is 155 meters and 11 small vessels can be moored here at the same time.
+The first stage of the new port complex under construction will have 12 berths with a cargo handling capacity of 15 million tons of cargo per year, including 100,000 units of 20-foot containers.Within the first phase, for RO-RO vessels, it is planned to build two berths, a universal dry-cargo and container terminal consisting of seven berths, two ferry berths and one berth for service vessels of the flotilla.
+Also, a repair base for the service vessels of the flotilla, repair base for service fleets, the operational building of the port, cargo areas and warehouses, as well as border and customs points will be built, as a whole, 72 buildings and facilities of various purpose, designing of international terminal for passengers, purchase, supply and installation of cranes will be implemented.
+The length of the berth for service flotilla vessels in the complex is 155 meters and 11 small vessels can also be moored here.

-Particular attention in the project is given to the creation of information technologies and security infrastructure that meet modern requirements.
-To this end, it is planned to use the Port Management and Information System and other information technology components that will provide efficient management of operations, as well as creation of a security system in the port area that complies with the International Code for the Security of Ships and Port Facilities.
+The new Baku International Sea Trade Port Complex, which is located at the crossroads of the East-West and North-South transport corridors is an integral part of Azerbaijan’s policy of turning the region into an important transport and logistics center and plays a crucial role in expanding the country’s transit capacities.Within the project special attention is given to the creation of information technologies and security infrastructure that meet up-to-date requirements.
+To this end, it is planned to use the Port Management and Information System and other information technology components that will provide efficient management of operations in the territory of the port, as well as creation of a security system that complies with the International Code for the Security of Ships and Port Facilities.
 The introduction of the information technology component will increase the effectiveness of the port operations.
-The Port Operation Management System, which is one of the fully automated information technology modules implemented at the Ro-Ro terminal, allows for easy and transparent operation of all processes.
-Thus, the electronic declaration of cargo crossing the state border of Azerbaijan and bound for this port, enters the Operation Management System here through the State Customs Committee.As a result, the date of cargo arrival to the port becomes clear, place is allocated for it in the waiting area, the payment is transferred online to the carrier company.
-Based on the registration number of the vehicle entering the port, the cargo information is reflected in the operating system and the cargo owner can monitor the data.
-At the end of the documentation, the TIR is loaded onto the ship and the port of destination receives information about the cargo, the time of its delivery and the vessel.
-Work is underway to connect relevant states and private entities, as well as the ports of Georgia, Kazakhstan and Turkmenistan to the network through this system.
+The Port Operation Management System, which is one of the fully automated information technology modules implemented at the Ro-Ro terminal, allows easily and transparently implementing all processes.
+Thus, the electronic declaration of cargo crossing the state border of Azerbaijan and bound for this port, enters the Operation Management System here through the State Customs Committee.As a result, the date of cargo arrival to the port becomes clear, place is allocated for it in the waiting area and payment to the carrier company is made online.
+Based on the registration number of the vehicle entering the port, the cargo information is reflected in the operating system and the cargo owner can monitor this information.
+At the end of the documentation, the TIR is loaded onto the ship and the port of destination receives information about the cargo, its delivery time and the vessel.
+Work is underway to connect relevant public and private bodies, as well as the ports of Georgia, Kazakhstan and Turkmenistan to the network through this system.

 With a view to improving the efficiency of handling operations, a new portal technology of various cargo applications has been purchased from German company Ardelt and is currently being installed.